Administrative divisions of India: Metropolitan area

+Reserve Bank of India (RBI) classifies the cities in India from Tier-I (largest) to Tier-IV (smallest) for the administrative efficiency, economic assessment, urban planning and infrastructure, investment considerations, business environment, and purchasing power of cities based on the criteria entailing the population, economic Development (GDP, etc), infrastructure, educational Institutions and healthcare Facilities, and administrative Importance.
+Tier-I and tier-II also called the metropolitan cities.
+The examples of Tier-I metropolitan cities of are: Delhi, Mumbai, Kolkata, Chennai, Bangalore, Hyderabad, Ahmedabad and Pune.
+Example of Tier-II city are Faridabad and Gurugram in Delhi NCR, Chandigarh, Jaipur, Surat, Raipur, etc; Tier-III cities are Hisar, Bhiwani, and Tier-IV is Hansi.

+Statutory towns

+All areas under statutory urban administrative units like Municipal Corporation, #India, Cantonment Board, Notified Town Area Committee, Town Panchayat, etc., are known as Statutory Towns.

+Census towns

+Census towns are areas in India that have urban characteristics but are not defined as towns by state governments.
+They are governed by rural local bodies like gram panchayats, unlike statutory towns.

 Rural level

 Blocks

 The Community Development Block also known as CD Block or just block, is often the next level of administrative division (for development purposes, whereas tehsil is next to the district for revenue purposes).

+Blocks are district sub-divisions primarily for the purpose of Rural Development departments and Panchayati Raj institutions.
+Cities have similar arrangements under the Urban Development department.
+Tehsils (also called Taluks) are common across urban and rural areas for the administration of land and revenue departments, primarily to track land ownership and levy land tax.

 Villages

 Villages are often the lowest level of subdivisions in India.
 The governmental bodies at the village level are called Gram Panchayat, of which there were an estimated 256,000 in 2002.

 Each Gram Panchayat covers a large village or a cluster of smaller villages with a combined population exceeding 500 Gram Sabha.
 Clusters of villages are also sometimes called Hobli or Patti.